librelu/request-limit/README.md

 # REQIEST-LIMIT

-This is a micro server to contains the `rate-limit` feature.
-For more details about rate limit can be found in [Redis Doc INCR cmd details](https://redis.io/commands/incr)
+This is a micro server to contains the `rate limit` feature.
+For more details about `rate limit` can be found in [Redis Doc INCR cmd details](https://redis.io/commands/incr)

 | URL | Method | Description |
 |-----|--------|-------------|